 If, on the other hand, the clot breaks off and travels to the lung, it can lodge there and cause a pulmonary embolus, which is a potentially life-threatening medical emergency.
 Symptoms include shortness of breath, stabbing chest pain which is worse when you breathe in, coughing up blood, palpitations, feeling faint, collapse, and occasionally cardiac arrest.

-Thankfully, there’s a lot that can be done to prevent DVT, and having a history of the condition does not automatically mean flights are off the agenda, as Professor Mark Whiteley of The Whiteley Clinic one of the world’s leading venous experts, explains.
+Thankfully, there’s a lot that can be done to prevent DVT, and having a history of the condition does not automatically mean flights are off the agenda.

 Why does flying cause DVT?